actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```

 Doing this F-test tests joint significance of additional variables "Decor", "East" and "Service" between reg1 and reg4.
-The null hypothesis tells us that all three additional variables are jointly not significant in explaining "Price" (pick Model 1).
-The alternative hypothesis tells us that at least one of the three variables above are significant in explaining "Price" (pick Model 2).
-If the alternative will hold (such that we pick Model 2).
-But which of the three is significant?
+The null hypothesis tells us that all three additional variables are jointly not significant in explaining "Price".
+The alternative hypothesis tells us that at least one of the three variables above are significant in explaining "Price".
+If the alternative will hold, we still have to ask the question of the three is significant?
 We do not know.
 Therefore in a simpler model such as this however, it would be wise to conduct a step by step check by anova() and check for significance of every additional variable.

 ```r